 Blue door signs help to ensure the spread of fire is limited in the event of an emergency by reminding people to shut doors.
 Fire doors should be kept closed, unless approved door retainers are used.
 Green signage is also required to provide clear information on how to escape using a specific door – push bar to open, turn to open, pull, etc.

-Fire Extinguisher ID Signs
+Fire Extinguisher Signs

-The correct ID sign must accompany every fire extinguisher you have in your premises.
+The correct ID sign must accompany every fire extinguisher you have at your premises.
 This ensures that in an emergency, they can be located and people can quickly choose the most appropriate piece of equipment to fight a fire.
-Using the wrong extinguisher can ineffective or even make a fire worse.
+Using the wrong extinguisher can be ineffective or even make a fire worse.
 These signs are inexpensive, but are mandatory – don’t get caught on the wrong side of the law.

 Fire Exit Signs